Sansi/StarRiver-Web-User-Manual/en/wizard.md

 1. Select `Devices` - `Lamp` to get to the lamp management page.
 2. Click `+ Add lamp`.
-3. Fill in the table in the poping-up box and click `submit` to save the change.
+3. Fill in the table in the popping-up box and click `submit` to save the change.
-   - Device address: the MAC adress of the lamp, you may find it in the documents comming with the device.
+   - Device address: the MAC address of the lamp, you may find it in the documents coming with the device.
    - Controller, according to the information given in the example, Lamp A is subordinated to Controller A.
 4. Repeat Step 2 and Step 3 to add controller B.
 5. Make sure the information listed in the controller page is correct, click ![](img/Edit.png) to update information.